-Most experts place the origins of the Frankish kingdom with King Clovis, who inherited his position from his father, Childeric, in 482.
-Clovis was able to conquer most of Gaul and brought back a considerable amount of political and social stability to the region that had been absent in the wake of repeated Germanic invasions and the withdrawal of Roman forces.
+Most experts place the origins of the Frankish kingdom with King Clovis, who inherited his father, Childeric, in 482.
+Clovis was able to conquer most of Gaul and brought back a considerable amount of political and social stability to the region absent in the wake of repeated Germanic invasions and the withdrawal of Roman forces.
 Clovis also established a new dynasty, known as the Merovingian, which lasted for nearly 300 years.

 The Merovingian Dynasty continued successfully until a new dynasty arose through the marriage of two of the most influential Franks’ children.
-In the seventh century, Pippin, who was the Mayor of the Palace of Austrasia, married his daughter to the son of Arnulf of Metz, which resulted in a new Frankish dynasty known as the Carolingian Dynasty.
-The dynasty acquired its name from Charles Martel (ruled 718-741), who famously drove the Islamic Moors from France and back into Spain in 732.
+In the seventh century, Pippin, who was the Mayor of the Palace of Austrasia, married his daughter to Arnulf of Metz's son, which resulted in a new Frankish dynasty known as the Carolingian Dynasty.
+The regime acquired its name from Charles Martel (ruled 718-741), who famously drove the Islamic Moors from France and back into Spain in 732.
 Although there were many noteworthy Carolingian kings, none were more so than Charlemagne.

 Frankish Economic Ideas before Charlemagne

 Before Charlemagne came to power, his Frankish ancestors were already noted for some of their far-sighted economic policies.
 Among those policies was the transition from using gold coins to silver coins for most day to day financial transactions in the 660s.
-The use of silver proved to be much more conducive for commercial transactions, which were increasing due to the Franks’ promotion of trade and commercial activities.
-The Frankish kings encouraged the establishment of market towns and trade fairs so that around the time silver became the standard coin currency, a thriving early free market economy was also alive and well, which Charlemagne took control.
+The use of silver proved to be much more conducive for commercial transactions, increasing due to the Franks’ promotion of trade and commercial activities.
+The Frankish kings encouraged the establishment of market towns and trade fairs.
+Around the time silver became the standard coin currency, a thriving early free-market economy was also alive and well, which Charlemagne took control of.

 Charlemagne’s Economic Policies

 Although the Carolingian Empire was a source of stability in the early Middle Ages and its economy was a big part of that, it was still an underdeveloped economy.
-Generally speaking, underdeveloped economies are comprised of four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did in terms of the Carolingian economy.
+Generally speaking, underdeveloped economies comprise four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did regarding the Carolingian economy.
 As will be outlined below, Charlemagne focused his resources on creating this balanced economy, which eventually allowed the wool industry to dominate northern Europe’s economy in the High Middle Ages.

-In terms of monetary policies, since the Carolingian economy was still underdeveloped, Charlemagne pursued a policy that was simple by modern standards.
+Regarding monetary policies, since the Carolingian economy was still underdeveloped, Charlemagne pursued a simple policy by modern standards.
 Charlemagne benefited from circumstances outside of his control, though, as a large amount of silver was introduced to the Carolingian economy through trade with the Norse/Vikings from Russia, who had “liberated” large amounts from the Abbasid Empire in the Middle East.
-The emperor used the injection of silver into the economy, which was the equivalent of a modern “stimulus,” to fund ambitious building projects such as the numerous cathedrals that are still standing across western Europe.
+The emperor used silver injection into the economy, which was the equivalent of a modern “stimulus,” to fund ambitious building projects such as the numerous cathedrals that are still standing across western Europe.

-One of the unintended negative side effects of the injection of so much silver into the Carolingian economy was inflation.
-Since there was so much money in circulation, the prices naturally began to rise during the middle of Charlemagne’s rule.
-In order to combat the inflationary cycle, Charlemagne introduced price controls for grain and other food products at the Synod of Frankfurt in 794.
-Although the emperor may not have had a PhD in economics from the University of Chicago, he knew that the price increases would continue and eventually become unmanageable unless something was either done about the money supply or the commodity prices.
-Charlemagne’s price controls eventually allowed the money supply to return to a manageable level and the economy was able to self-correct.
+One of the unintended adverse side effects of the injection of so much silver into the Carolingian economy was inflation.
+Since the circulation of money increased, prices naturally began to rise during the middle of Charlemagne’s rule.
+To combat the inflationary cycle, Charlemagne introduced price controls for grain and other food products at the Synod of Frankfurt in 794.
+Although the emperor may not have had a Ph.D. in economics from the University of Chicago, he knew that the price increases would continue and eventually become unmanageable unless something was either done about the money supply or the commodity prices.
+Charlemagne’s price controls eventually allowed the money supply to return to a manageable level, and the economy was able to self-correct.

 Like his Frankish ancestors, Charlemagne saw the importance in fostering trade within his realm.
-The emperor continued with his predecessors’ policies of promoting trade fairs and towns, but then took things to the next logical level by expanding trade to neighboring kingdoms.
-Slaves, wine, grains, and hand made goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas where they arrived in such places to the north as London and Sweden.
-The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which were not part of the Roman Empire, into this new system.
-Charlemagne also developed regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
-The creation of a widespread trade network was truly remarkable, but it would not have been possible without technological advances that were made in the agricultural sector during the Carolingian Empire.
+The emperor continued with his predecessors’ policies of promoting trade fairs and towns but then took things to the next logical level by expanding trade to neighboring kingdoms.
+Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas, where they arrived in such places to the north as London and Sweden.
+The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which was not part of the Roman Empire, into this new system.
+Charlemagne also developed a regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
+The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances made in the agricultural sector during the Carolingian Empire.

 When the Carolingian Empire came to power, most western European peasants were still using Roman era farming methods and technologies.
-Not only were most of these methods and technologies outdated and extremely labor intensive, they were also better adapted to the longer growing seasons of the Mediterranean basin.
-Two of the most important technological advances in farming that were made during the Carolingian Empire were the invention of the heavy wheeled moldboard plow and the modern horse harness.
-These innovations helped to make farming less labor intensive, which meant that either more land could be worked by an individual or more time could be dedicated to other pursuits.
-Along with these agricultural inventions, Charlemagne and the Carolingians began view farming itself in a much different and more efficient way than the Romans did.
+Not only were most of these methods and technologies outdated and extremely labor-intensive, but they were also better adapted to the longer growing seasons of the Mediterranean basin.
+Two of the most important technological advances in farming made during the Carolingian Empire were the invention of the heavy wheeled moldboard plow and the modern horse harness.
+These innovations helped make farming less labor-intensive, which meant that an individual could work either more land or more time could be dedicated to other pursuits.
+Along with these agricultural inventions, Charlemagne and the Carolingians began to view farming in a much different and more efficient way than the Romans did.

 Toward the latter part of Charlemagne’s reign, the three-field crop system was introduced to western Europe.
-In the system, farmers would leave every third field fallow in order to replenish the nutrients in the soil.
-Western European farmers soon learned that the technique was a big improvement on the Roman two-field system as they were able to get two harvests per year, even in the colder climates of the north.
-For example, barley, oats or legumes would be harvested in the fall, while barley, wheat, or rye was harvested in the spring.
-The three-field system was so successful that it was common well into the modern period throughout Europe and was duplicated in other areas of the world.
+In the system, farmers would leave every third field fallow to replenish the nutrients in the soil.
+Western European farmers soon learned that the technique was a significant improvement on the Roman two-field system as they could get two harvests per year, even in the colder climates of the north.
+For example, barley, oats, or legumes would be harvested in the fall, while barley, wheat, or rye was harvested in the spring.
+The three-field system was so successful that it was common well into the modern period throughout Europe and was duplicated in other areas the world.

-The Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of the greatest monarchs in European history.
+Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of Europe's greatest monarchs.
 Charlemagne brought stability back to Europe after the collapse of the Roman Empire and essentially provided a bridge from the Hellenic Civilization into what is known as Western Civilization.
-The emperor did this through force of arms and by forging an alliance with the Church, but almost as important were the economic policies he instituted.
+The emperor did this through force of arms and by allying with the Church, but almost as important were the economic policies he instituted.
 Charlemagne promoted a sound economic policy that resulted in a balanced economy that was able to withstand the vicissitudes of the Dark Ages.
 By promoting both local and long-distance trade, installing a sound monetary policy, and introducing new agricultural techniques and technologies, Charlemagne brought western Europe out of the Dark Ages and into the medieval period.

 - James, Edward.
 “The Northern World in the Dark Ages, 400-900.”
 In The Oxford History of Medieval Europe.
 Edited by George Holmes.
 (Oxford: Oxford University Press, 2001), p.
 65